Theatre organ: History

+The elegantly dressed virtuoso organist, playing at a huge console that could sometimes rise up through the floor on a lift, was an iconic image of the 1920s and 1930s Art Deco aesthetic, for example parodied by Monty Python.
+After the development of sound movies, theatre organs remained installed in many theatres to provide live music between features.

 The British Broadcasting Corporation bought and installed its first organ in 1933 in Broadcasting House, London.
 The first full-scale BBC Theatre Organ was used for broadcasts in 1936 from across the road at St George's Hall.
+After the "golden years" of the 1920s and 1930s, many organs were scrapped or sold to churches, private homes, museums, ice rinks, rollatoriums, and restaurants.

 In the 1950s, the development of high-fidelity recording and the LP phonograph record created new interest in the theatre organ.
 This period also saw the formation of the American Theatre Organ Society (ATOS), originally the American Theatre Organ Enthusiasts (ATOE).

 Manufacturers and production totals

 The offices of the Wurlitzer factory in New York, previously known as the North Tonawanda Barrel Organ Factory.

 These were the major builders of theatre organs, listed in order of production.
 The numbers listed here are for theatre organs only.